Cranberry Ricotta Crostini: The Perfect Holiday Appetizer

 These days, using fresh cranberries is totally accepted (Do they still sell the stuff in the can?) and preferred.
 Fresh cranberries are healthier and have no preservatives.

 I think you’ll like this way of serving fresh cranberries.
-Cranberries and Ricotta Crostini is pretty, reasonably healthy (We won’t count the ricotta and crostini in the calorie count.), and very easy to make as an appetizer for your Thanksgiving dinner.
+Cranberry Ricotta Crostini is pretty, reasonably healthy (We won’t count the ricotta and crostini in the calorie count.), and very easy to make as an appetizer for your Christmas entertaining.

-Next, I started cooking classes out of my home and other venues (Viking, Williams Sonoma, private events).
-I have thousands of recipes in binders and hundreds of cookbooks mostly signed and collected from my SLT days.
+I have thousands of recipes in binders, and hundreds of cookbooks, mostly signed and collected from my SLT days.

-There I found this recipe.
-I had made it once years ago and remembered that it was tasty and impressive as an appetizer.
+That’s where I found this recipe.
+I had made it years ago and remembered it as tasty and impressive as an appetizer.

 So now let’s get started.